 #6.
 Almond Milk + Sugar

-Almond milk is another great substitute for sweetened condensed milk, as it adds thickness and sweetness, but is low in calories and fat.
+Almond milk is another great sweetened condensed milk replacement, as it adds thickness and sweetness, but is low in calories and fat.
 You do need to condense it down as you would other milk.

 To do that, use two cups of almond milk and simmer it over low-medium heat until it is reduced to around one cup.
 Add ⅔ of the sugar of your choice, and mix thoroughly.